letItCurl/letItCurl/README.md

 > Exploring fun ideas to ship 🤹

 ### Description 🤭
-A young indie hacker that enjoys enduro challenges and has committed to growing his hair as long as Sangoku's.
+A young indie hacker that enjoys dirtbikes enduro challenges and has committed to growing his hair as long as Sangoku's.

 ### Indie-hacking projects 🃏
 - [gitjourney.com](https://gitjourney.com/)